hertze/PoserFrames/README.md

 If you open the script **PoserFrames.jsx** in a text editor, you may want to experiment with changing the following settings:

-1. **fancy**: If set to true, the script will simulate a scan with visible scan mask edges.
-If you like your borders conservative, set this to false.
+1. **fancy**: If set to true, the script will simulate a scan with visible scan mask edges (called fancy mode from here on).
+If you like a cropped look (called cropped mode from here on), set this to false.
 Initially set to false.

 2. **eccentric**: If you want the image area to be centered in the frame, set this to false.
 Initially set to true.